aswitwicka/BIOSCAN_QC/README.md

 3. <i>Final assessments and plots </i><br><br>

 <i>Assessment of the sequencing run</i><br><br>
-The script evaluates the quality of the sequencing run by providing statistics for both control and sample data and quality assessments of the partner and UMI plates.<br>
+The script evaluates the quality of the sequencing run by providing statistics for both control and sample data, and quality assessments of the partner and UMI plates.<br>

 Statistics for the positive controls <br>
 Positive controls are always in G12